About me.

 Symmetry in Practice.

-One important research interest of mine is the design and analysis of algorithms for symmetry detection and symmetry exploitation.
-In particular, I focus on practical algorithms and mathematical insights into these practical algorithms.
-Symmetry detection is strongly related to the graph isomorphism problem, and has natural ties to algorithmic group theory.
-Symmetry exploitation involves adapting existing algorithms in various fields, such as in Boolean satisfiability or constraint programming.
+Two complementary research interests of mine are algorithms to detect symmetry and algorithms to exploit symmetry.
+In both cases, I study practical algorithms and mathematical insights into these practical algorithms.
+Symmetry detection is closely related to the graph isomorphism problem, and has natural ties to algorithmic group theory.
+Symmetry exploitation, on the other hand, involves adapting existing algorithms, such as in Boolean satisfiability or mixed-integer programming.

 Research software.

-A crucial part of my research involves designing and investigating the limits of practical algorithms.
-All these algorithms are available as open source software with liberal licensing.
-I try to take care of these tools as much as I can, and I strive for them to be easy to use in practice.
-Hence, I’m always happy to receive feedback if you happen to try them out.
+My research involves designing and investigating the limits of practical algorithms.
+All my algorithms are available as open source software with liberal licensing.
+I try to take care of these tools as much as I can, and I want them to be easy-to-use in practice.
+Hence, I’m always happy to get feedback if you happen to try them out.

 state-of-the-art solver and library for the detection and manipulation of symmetry